-This invitation to make insects with play dough is a fine motor and sensory experience that will engage preschoolers in lots of play and learning!
+This invitation to make insects with play dough is a fine motor and sensory activity that will engage preschoolers in lots of play and learning!

 When children use play dough, they use their hands and fingers to pinch, pull, and roll it.
 The use of these small hand muscles will help them to develop fine motor strength and skills.
 While handling and manipulating the wiggly eyes, pipe cleaners, and sequins, children are given even more opportunity to develop these fine motor skills.
 Fine motor skills are important to the development of writing and other important life tasks.